subquery/documentation/docs/academy/herocourse/module4.md

 Refer the steps given in the previous exercise to [build the project](module4.md#step-5-install-dependencies-and-build-the-project).

 :::info Note
-You may need to delete your database folder because a new field will be created and included in your database schema.
+You may need to delete your database folder(`.data folder`) because a new field will be created and included in your database schema.
 :::